djuang1/swift-fin-example-mule4/README.md

 # Convert SWIFT MT (ISO 15022) to JSON using MuleSoft

 ## Overview
 This is an example Mule 4.x application showing how to convert a SWIFT MT message to JSON.
-It leverages the open source Prowide library to handle the transformation in the Java component
+It leverages the open source [Prowide Core](https://dev.prowidesoftware.com/latest/open-source/core/) library to handle the transformation in the Java component

 ## Setup
 1. Download and import project into Anypoint Studio